-Certain international standards pertaining to the prevention, uncovering and punishing money laundering are incorporated in the Croatian law (UN Convention against Illicit Trafficking in Narcotic Drugs and Psychotropic Substances; Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime; the 40 Recommendations by F.A.T.F.
-(Financial Action Task Force); Council of Europe Directive on Prevention of the use of the Financial System for the Purpose of Money Laundering).
+International standards pertaining to the prevention, uncovering and punishing money laundering are incorporated in the Croatian law (UN Convention against Illicit Trafficking in Narcotic Drugs and Psychotropic Substances; Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime; Council of Europe Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime and on the Financing of Terrorism; the 40 + 9 Recommendations by FATF (Financial Action Task Force); Council of Europe Directive on Prevention of the use of the Financial System for the Purpose of Money Laundering etc.).

-International police co-operation is defined in the Police Act, Criminal Proceedings Act, Criminal Code, Act on International Legal Assistance in Criminal Matters, as well as in bilateral agreements concluded with 29 states.
-A total of 23 bilateral treaties and 8 other international acts has thus been signed; with two states - Bulgaria and Slovakia - both a bilateral treaty and an international act have been concluded, mutually complementary and constituting a single legal instrument.
+International police co-operation is defined in the Police Act, Criminal Proceedings Act, Criminal Code, Act on International Legal Assistance in Criminal Matters, as well as in bilateral agreements and international acts mentioned under 1. (b).